The best way to access NHS urgent care services is to contact your GP practice or local pharmacy, or call NHS 111 when they are closed.

 Your local pharmacist is highly trained and provides free, confidential advice on minor illnesses from sickness and diarrhoea to hay fever.

 Your GP practice is the first place for most healthcare needs.
 In many practices you can consult the team in person, online, by phone or video.

 GP practices across the city have come together to offer GP appointments at evenings, weekends and bank holidays.

 Appointments can be booked through your GP practice and may also be offered via NHS 111 if assessment of your symptoms suggests this is the best option for you.

 Urgent Treatment Centre

 Sunderland’s Urgent Treatment Centre (at Pallion Health Centre) provides care for minor injuries and illnesses.

 - 10am-10pm Monday to Friday

 - No appointment needed

-On 30 November 2019 the urgent care service at Bunny Hill will be replaced by the other services listed on this page.
+The urgent care services at Bunny Hill has now been replaced by other services listed on this page.
 Other services within Bunny Hill Health Centre are not affected.